Perfect colourings of cyclotomic integers: The structure of

 If $q$ is balanced, then $\beta_j=\gamma_j$, thus $\overline{q} = (\varepsilon')^{-1} q \in (q)$, since $\varepsilon'$ is a unit.
 If $q$ is not balanced, then $\beta_j-\gamma_j \ne 0$ for some $j$.
 Then, by Lemma \ref{lem:unit}, the right hand side $r$ is not a unit, thus $r^{-1} \notin \M_n$, and consequently $\overline{q} = r^{-1} q \notin (q)$. \end{proof}

-\begin{thm} Let $\M_n=\Z[\xi_n]$ be a principal ideal domain. \begin{enumerate} \item Each chirally perfect colouring of $\M_n$ is an ideal colouring. \item Each ideal colouring of $\M_n$ is chirally perfect. \item The colouring $c$ induced by $(q)$ is perfect, if and only if $q$ is balanced. \end{enumerate} Consequently, $H= \M_n \rtimes D_N$ in the latter case, and $H= \M_n \rtimes C_N$ otherwise. ($N=2n$ if $n$ is odd, $N=n$ else.) \end{thm}
+\begin{theorem} Let $\M_n=\Z[\xi_n]$ be a principal ideal domain. \begin{enumerate} \item Each chirally perfect colouring of $\M_n$ is an ideal colouring. \item Each ideal colouring of $\M_n$ is chirally perfect. \item The colouring $c$ induced by $(q)$ is perfect, if and only if $q$ is balanced. \end{enumerate} Consequently, $H= \M_n \rtimes D_N$ in the latter case, and $H= \M_n \rtimes C_N$ otherwise. ($N=2n$ if $n$ is odd, $N=n$ else.) \end{theorem}

 \begin{proof} Let $(q)$ be the ideal inducing the colouring of $\M_n$.
 Let $\ell=[\M_n:(q)]$, and denote the cosets of $(q)$ by $(q)+t_1, \ldots, (q)+t_{\ell}$, where $t_1=0$ for convenience.
 (The notation $(q)+g$ rather than $g(q)$ or $(q) g$ is justified as follows: all rotations and reflections in $G$ fix $(q)$.
 Only maps with some translational part map $(q)$ to a coset different from $(q)$.)